How to Use Motion Graphics for Social Media and Ads

 Humans can process visual information in just 13 milliseconds according to an MIT study.
 This rapid-fire processing in the brain is a continuous process as your eyes move from point to point about three times per second sending information to the brain.

 This incredible biological reaction is the reason visual communication is so effective.
 The graphical representation of ideas and information with the help of motion graphics work with the way your brain processes visual information, making it useful to convey complex information.
+So, the next time you explain something difficult to grasp, make sure you offer your followers an animated social media post.

 When motion graphics are used in social media posts and ads, they not only attract attention but also entertain your audience.
 This leads to better engagement and brand awareness.